brandenc40/green-mountain-grill/README.md

 ## Grill Client

-The `grillclient` package can be used as a universal client for interacting with your Green Mountain Grill.
+The `client` package can be used as a universal client for interacting with your Green Mountain Grill.

 ```go